 The Ashtabula County Amateur Radio Club is a group of amateur radio operators located in Ashtabula County, Ohio.
 We dedicate ourselves to all aspects of amateur radio communications, from emergency communications, to social gatherings, to contesting.
 Our club is open to anyone wanting to learn and participate, regardless of licensing.

 The club maintains a repeater which is located in the village of Jefferson, Ohio on a frequency of 146.715 with a PL of 141.3.
-The repeater can also be reached on Echolink, node N8CT-L.
+The repeater can also be reached on Echolink, node N8CT-L. We have a second repeater on a frequency of 442.7125 with a PL of 141.3 - Echolink node K8PEX-L.

 Club Officers and Membership